andlo/mycroft-skills-list-gitbook/skills/pleace-repeat.gras64.md

 ---
-description: You did not understand anything and want mycroft to repeat itself
+description: 'You did not understand anything and want mycroft to repeat itself'
 ---

 ### _pleace-repeat.gras64_